 Applicants must be either United States citizens or permanent residents.
 We currently do not sponsor visas.
-Applicants must be or will be graduates of a Primary Care PA program graduation diploma or certificate.
+Applicants must be or will be graduates of a Primary Care PA program.

 The following documents must be submitted for your application to be considered complete:

 - Application (PA Fellowship Application Click Here)